 If a typical student takes five courses, I recommend taking four classes.
 Why?
 Your first semester can set the tone for your success in college.
 I did not do this and regret it.

-I was the scholar-athlete of my high school.
+I was a scholar-athlete at my high school.
 My major was Chemical Engineering with a biology minor.
 In addition, I played basketball and worked 8 hrs a week on campus.

 My first semester GPA was terrible, and my scholarship was in jeopardy.
 I struggled academically because I was underprepared.
 High School was easy.